Dudi Sela: 2010: Challenger tour success

 On 10 June 2010, at the 2010 Aegon Championships, Sela upset number 4 seed, and world number 7, Andy Roddick in straight sets.

-He won the Rhodes Challenger in May, defeating former top ten player Rainer Schuettler.
+He won the Rhodes Challenger in May, defeating former top ten player Rainer Schüttler.

 On 8 August 2010, he won the Odlum Brown Vancouver Open title, upsetting the first seed Taylor Dent in the semifinal and the fourth seed Ričardas Berankis in the final.
 He has a career 15–0 in this tournament (including winning 2005 and 2008 titles).

 2012–15: 100 wins & second ATP final

 Sela defeated American Sam Querrey in Hall of Fame Tennis championships.

-In March 2013, Dudi Sela reached the Round of 64 at the Miami Masters, where he lost 2–6 4–6 to world number 9 ranked player Janko Tipsarevic.
+In March 2013, Dudi Sela reached the Round of 64 at the Miami Masters, where he lost 2–6 4–6 to world number 9 ranked player Janko Tipsarević.

 In September 2013, Dudi Sela defeated Andrey Kuznetsov of Russia W 7–6(2), 6–3, 6–7(2), 5–7, 6–4 in the first round of the 2013 US Open.
-Sela then lost 4–6 4–6 1–6 in the second round to Janko Tipsarevic.
+Sela then lost 4–6 4–6 1–6 in the second round to Janko Tipsarević.
 In 2013, Dudi also won challenger events in Tashkent, Astana, and Busan.
 Additionally, he was also a finalist in a challenger event at Istanbul.

-In January 2014, Sela reached the Quarterfinals of the Chennai Open in India beating Lukas Lacko and Mikhail Youzhny before losing to Edouard Roger Vasselin.
+In January 2014, Sela reached the Quarterfinals of the Chennai Open in India beating Lukáš Lacko and Mikhail Youzhny before losing to Edouard Roger Vasselin.
 In the first round of the Australian Open, Dudi lost to Jarkko Nieminen 6–3, 6–7(3), 7–6(3), 3–6, 3–6.

-In February, Sela reached the quarterfinals of the PBZ Zagreb Indoors where he beat Lukas Rosol and Lukas Lacko before losing to Bjorn Phau 4–6 3–6.
+In February, Sela reached the quarterfinals of the PBZ Zagreb Indoors where he beat Lukáš Rosol and Lukáš Lacko before losing to Björn Phau 4–6 3–6.
 At the Delray Beach Open in Florida, Dudi lost to John Isner 6–3, 1–6, 6–7(5) in a tight second round match.

 Sela achieved a notable success in 2015 at Challenger level when he won the Odlum Brown Vancouver Open for the fourth time.
 Sela's victory made him just the fifth man in history to win a particular ATP Challenger tournament four or more times, and also moved him into sole possession of second place on the all-time list of Challenger title wins, with 24.
-In May 2015 he won in Batman, Turkey, defeating Blaz Kavcic in the final, in August 2015 he won in Vancouver, Canada, defeating John-Patrick Smith in the final, and in November 2015 he won in Suzhou, China.
+In May 2015 he won in Batman, Turkey, defeating Blaž Kavčič in the final, in August 2015 he won in Vancouver, Canada, defeating John-Patrick Smith in the final, and in November 2015 he won in Suzhou, China.